oatlog/oatlog/doc/report/main.typ

 === non-FD indexes

-Without some functional dependency, performing lookups on a subset of all columns may yield multiple values, so a datastructure like `HashMap<Key, Vec<Value>>` is needed.
+Without some functional dependency, performing lookups on a subset of all columns may yield multiple values, so a data structure like `HashMap<Key, Vec<Value>>` is needed.
 However, having many small lists adds both space and allocation overhead, since an empty `Vec<T>` uses 24 bytes and creates individual allocations.
-This motivates having a hashmap that points into a list that is sorted by the key:
+This motivates having a hash map that points into a list that is sorted by the key:
 ```rust
 struct NonFdIndex<Key, Value> {
     //                (start, end)